Stop Working in Silos for Good (and for Your Own Good)

 Adopting a directive management style that gives all the power to the manager often tends to aggravate organizational silos.
 To avoid this, we advise you to opt for participative or collaborative management

 Whereas participative management involves employees in decision-making, collaborative management promotes cooperation to achieve common goals.
-Several methodologies, such as holacracy, sociocracy and the teal organization, embody the principles of these management modes.
+Several organizational models, such as holacracy, sociocracy and the teal organization, embody the principles of these management modes.
 Although different, they all share a common objective: to develop employees’ autonomy and initiative.

 Favoring this type of management approach not only gives employees a stake in the company but also fosters innovation and a spirit of mutual networking and support.
 Ultimately, this tears down the organization’s silos, thereby allowing employees to collaborate in innovative ways.